haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

      Do not place the keyword ``is`` on a separate line in a subprogram body in case if the spec occupies more than one line.

+   .. index:: --no-separate-return (gnatpp)

+   :switch:`--no-separate-return`
+     In :switch:`--no-compact` mode, if a subprogram spec does not fit on one line, try to place the ``return`` on the same line as the last formal parameter.

+   .. index:: --separate-loop (gnatpp)

+   :switch:`--separate-loop`
+     Place the keyword ``loop`` in FOR and WHILE loop statements on a separate line.

+   .. index:: --no-separate-then (gnatpp)

+   :switch:`--separate-then`
+     Place the keyword ``then`` in IF statements on a separate line.

+   .. index:: --no-separate-loop (gnatpp)

+   :switch:`--no-separate-loop`
+     Do not place the keyword ``loop`` in FOR and WHILE loop statements on a separate line.
+This option is incompatible with the :switch:`--separate-loop` option.

+   .. index:: --no-separate-then (gnatpp)

+   :switch:`--no-separate-then`
+     Do not place the keyword ``then`` in IF statements on a separate line.
+This option is incompatible with the :switch:`--separate-then` option.

    .. index:: --separate-loop-then (gnatpp)

    :switch:`--separate-loop-then`
-     Place the keyword ``loop`` in FOR and WHILE loop statements and the keyword ``then`` in IF statements on a separate line.
+     Equivalent to :switch:`--separate-loop` :switch:`--separate-then`.

    .. index:: --no-separate-loop-then (gnatpp)

    :switch:`--no-separate-loop-then`
-     Do not place the keyword ``loop`` in FOR and WHILE loop statements and the keyword ``then`` in IF statements on a separate line.
-This option is incompatible with the :switch:`--separate-loop-then` option.
+     Equivalent to :switch:`--no-separate-loop` :switch:`--no-separate-then`.

    .. index:: --use-on-new-line (gnatpp)